OKEx Exchange Review: Is this crypto derivatives one-stop-shop solid? (2022)

 In the present, Nomics still gives them a “C” (Fair) in their Transparency Ratings.

-Depending on your location and the Fiat currency of your choice, you’ll be able to fund your account using bank transfers, credit cards, debit cards, WeChat, Alipay, IMPS transfers, and Google Pay.
+Depending on your location and the Fiat currency of your choice, you’ll be able to fund your account using bank transfers, bank account credit cards, debit cards, WeChat, Alipay, IMPS transfers, and Google Pay.

-Be aware that you could also transfer Bitcoin or other cryptocurrencies from your personal wallet to the exchange’s one, and begin trading in derivatives in no time.
+Be aware that you could also transfer the top cryptocurrency, Bitcoin or other cryptocurrencies from your personal wallet to the exchange’s one, and begin trading in derivatives in no time.

 What Fiat currencies does it support?